 Crowe and his upstarts

 In the next match South Africa was pitted against the upstarts led by Martin Crowe, whose experiments with the white ball cricket like opening the bowling with a spinner or sending a pinch hitter to exploit the 15-over fielding restrictions had already taken the world by storm.
-In a nutshell, the Kiwis were the firm favourites.
+In a nutshell, the Kiwis were the proverbial dark horse.
 The nagging length the Kiwi bowlers stuck to undid all grandiose plans of the South Africans, who could muster only 190-7 in 50 overs, with Peter Kirsten top scoring with a sedate 90.
 In reply, Mark Greatbatch and Rod Latham unleashed a flurry of strokes and scaled down the target with over 15 overs left.
-Mark Greatbatch scored a splendid 68, while Latham, whose son Tom Latham represented the Black Caps in the 2019 edition, scored a timely 60, to hand the Kiwis a seven wicket victory.
+Mark Greatbatch scored a splendid 68, while Latham, whose son Tom Latham represented the Black Caps in the 2019 edition, scored a handy 60, to hand the Kiwis a seven-wicket victory.

 The back-to-back defeats triggered a fresh wave of backlash back home, with speculation on the cricketing team being a flash in the pan gaining traction.
 It did not help the matters that South Africa’s solitary win had come against Australia, which indeed was a pale shadow of its former self.
-It’s in times of crises that the mettle of a man is tested; while lesser men would have jumped into depths of oblivion from the precipice of ignominy they were balancing themselves on, the South Africans were made of sterner stuff.
-They proved it and how.
+It’s in times of crises that the mettle of a man is tested; while lesser men would have plunged into the depths of oblivion from the precipice of ignominy they were balancing themselves on, the South Africans were made of sterner stuff.
+They proved it, and how!

 Do or die

-The next game became a do or die venture for the team.
+The next game became a do-or-die venture for the team.
 It was a battle of attrition from the start.
 Peter Kirsten again top scored with a patient 56 to help South Africa crawl to a respectable 200-8 in 50 overs.
-West Indies had in its ranks Desmond Haynes, Brian Lara and Carl Hooper, to name a few.
+West Indies had in its ranks Desmond Haynes, Brian Lara, and Carl Hooper, to name a few.
 South Africa's fate was seemingly sealed.
-However, Meyrick Pringle, that miserly fast bowler who preceded McGrath when it came to probing a nagging length with watertight overs, conceded just 11 runs in eight overs, comprising four maidens and four wickets, to stop the Carribean juggernaut .
+However, Meyrick Pringle, that miserly fast bowler, who preceded McGrath when it came to probing a nagging length in watertight spells, conceded just 11 runs in eight overs, comprising four maidens and four wickets, to stop the Carribean juggernaut .
 West Indies ran out of fuel in 39th over and were dismissed for 136.
 South Africa had won by 64 runs.
 Flash in the pan anyone?